Man shot & killed by Franklin County deputy identified, family seeks answers

-FRANKLIN COUNTY, Ohio — A man shot and killed by a deputy with the Franklin County Sheriff's Office has been identified as 23-year-old Casey Goodson, according to Columbus police.
+FRANKLIN COUNTY, Ohio — A man shot and killed by a Franklin County Sheriff's Office deputy has been identified as 23-year-old Casey Goodson.

 Goodson was killed Friday in north Columbus near Ferris Road and Estates Place.

-Columbus police said the deputy is part of the U.S. Marshals Fugitive Task Force.
+Columbus police said the deputy, identified as Jason Meade, is part of the U.S. Marshals Fugitive Task Force.

 The U.S. Marshals Service said the task force was wrapping up an operation when Goodson drove by and waved a gun at deputies.

+Columbus police said Meade was investigating when there were "reports of a verbal exchange."

-At least one witness told investigators a deputy was heard giving a command to drop the gun.
+At least one person told investigators a deputy was heard giving a command to drop the gun, according to the U.S. Marshals Service.

 When Goodson did not drop the gun, the U.S. Marshals said the deputy fired.